Skip to main content

 Cable Gland Assembly and Installation

-Note: If installing external conduit terminated at the camera, ensure the camera conduit adapter and terminal adapter are pulled over the camera pigtail before making the connection to avoid the risk of water damage leading to hardware failure and warranty void.
+Ensure the camera conduit adapter and terminal adapter are placed over the camera pigtail before connecting external conduit to prevent water damage, hardware failure, and warranty void.

 Conduit Adapter Installation